What does 0% intro APR mean on a credit card and how does it work?

 What is a credit card introductory APR?

 An APR, or Annual Percentage Rate, is the yearly interest rate charged on a credit card.
-Many credit cards offer an introductory period during which the APR is significantly lower than what it will be after the introductory period expires.
+Many credit cards offer an introductory period during which the APR is lower than what it will be after the introductory period expires.
 In fact, it’s not unusual for this introductory APR to be 0%.

 How does 0% intro APR work?

 You might have received offers for a 0% intro APR credit card in the mail and wondered how you could have a credit card with no interest.
-A 0% intro APR credit card offer allows for an introductory period, usually over a set number of months, that starts as soon as the account is open and charges no interest on purchases, a balance transfer, or both until that period of time expires.
+A 0% intro APR credit card offer allows for an introductory period, usually over a set number of months, that starts as soon as the account is open and charges no interest on purchases, balance transfers or both until that period of time expires.

 Benefits of 0% intro APR

-A 0% intro APR can help you save money on interest.
-If you carry a balance on your credit card, a 0% intro APR can mean significant savings over the introductory period because the balance does not accrue interest during that time.
-A 0% intro APR can also be helpful if you're planning a major purchase and can pay it off before the introductory period ends.
-You still, however, must make minimum payments on time during the introductory period.
+Remember that you still, however, must make minimum payments on time during the introductory period.
 If you don’t make on-time payments, the credit card issuer may cancel the 0% intro APR and apply a penalty APR, which can be the highest APR on your card.

 The 0% intro APR may not apply to all transactions